osilander/203.311/Week6/Week6.md

 <img src="graphics/gisaid.png" title="Where all data goes" width="300"/><br>
 **More than 10 million sequences.**<br><br>

+### Selecting a single gene to build a phylogeny with the software

+The first thing we need to do is select a gene that we will use to build a *gene tree* to infer the phylogenetic relatedness of different *SARS-CoV-2* isolates.
+Today, we will use the *spike* protein.
+First, we will get this gene (and only this gene) from your annotation.
+Take a quick look at the location of your genes in your annotation.

-As a first step, we will get the *spike* sequence only from the ancestral genome and make a new fasta file.
+Now to get the *spike* sequence only from the ancestral genome and make a new fasta file.
 How should we do this?
 Our trusty pal `seqkit`.

 ```bash
 # Find the location of the spike protein above, the surface glycoprotein